phurwicz/hover/README.md

 ### [Documentation](https://phurwicz.github.io/hover/)

 -   Contains API references of the most crucial components.
--   A lot more is on the way! (video tutorials, for example)
+-   A lot more is on the way!

 ## :bell: Remarks